 The campervan we had originally hired this time though was going to be a bright yellow classic VW T2 bay with the spectacular name of ‘I am Spartacus.’
 But with a months worth of rain due to fall within the next 30 hours while being battered by gusty winds, we were offered a newer van, a VW California Ocean, complete with a heater.
 We took it.

 Our van, van lifers never call them campervans, has a pop-up top, sink, gas hob and a fridge.
 Perfect for off grid living.
 The speedometer goes up to 160, which is optimistic.
 Devon’s roads are dangerous this weekend.
 Hills need a good run up, preferably 3 days.
 Selecting a gear on a wet, windy and drenched narrow Devon road is more art than science.
-It doesn’t matter though, a campervan is about having a more leisurely pace of life, which is a good job ‘cos we won’t get a choice with the weather this weekend.
+It doesn’t matter though, a campervan is about having a more leisurely pace of life, which is a good job ‘cos we won’t get a choice with the weather this weekend as it threatens to aquaplane us off the road.

 Our first night was on the high ground of Dartmoor, that month’s worth of rain made itself known and we were forced to take shelter in a pub.
 We should have known better, we went to Dartmoor last year and it chucked it down.
 Those Dartmoor ponies must be made of hard stuff.
 Probably not as hard as this campervan, or as hard as the campervan bed, and while the wind and rain battered the van, we were quite snug for our first night in the pub car park not needing our heater.
 Snug because we hadn’t parked on level enough ground and ended up rolling into each other.